Written By: Epicstu Wyyvernwriter

 Within a circle of Hell that does not exist, there is a forge.

 Edward awoke from his nightmare.
 He had been dreaming of fire and death every night since he had arrived.
 On top of that, it had rained all night and the shelter he had made from tree branches and leaves could have been a little better.
 His thick fur coat was beige with black fur covering his forearms and lower legs.
 The fur on his paw-like hands and feet was as white as snow.
 He stood up, a Fennec fox wearing plate armor and a chain mail scarf with a thick and durable, cloth-like, material along one side for the wearer’s comfort.
 He had only been there a few days, but he couldn’t remember anything about before he got there except for his name, Edward Michael Dimir.
 His instincts were still there however and survival seemed to come naturally to him.
 He put out the fire, cleaned up his camp, and headed out.
-The forest was dense with large trees.
+The forest he walked through had no path and was dense with large trees.
 He had been heading north because it felt familiar to him.
 The farther north he got the colder it got, and the colder it got the more comfortable he became.

 “Just how much further are you gonna keep walking?
 There is nothing in this direction!”
 Deceit moved around her new fennec companion but Edward didn’t seem to acknowledge her existence at all.
 Deceit began shouting at him, flailing her arms frantically in the hopes of him noticing her, but to no avail.
 “He… He can’t hear me.
 He can’t even see me…” She positioned herself so that she could look him in his right eye.
 “I’m right here” She placed her right hand over his right eye.
 “I’m right here” she repeated.
 A single tear fell down her cheek.